innightwolfsleep/text-generation-webui-telegram_bot/readme.md

 An extension for [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui).

-In addition, can be runed as standalone app.
+In addition, can work as standalone app.

 ---------------